 Making and Makerspaces in Electrical and Computer Engineering Education Workshop

-Makerspaces often attract students with a strong interest in electrical and computer engineering (ECE) related topics, including embedded systems, robotics, artificial intelligence, human-computer interaction, and electronics.
-Although many makers self-identify as having interests related to ECE, university and community college makerspaces often focus primarily on mechanical fabrication tools such as 3-D printers and laser cutters.
+Makerspaces attract many with strong interest in electrical and computer engineering (ECE)-related topics, including embedded systems, robotics, artificial intelligence, human-computer interaction, and electronics, and many makers self-identify as having interests related to ECE.
+However, many university and community college makerspace facilities focus primarily on mechanical fabrication tools such as 3-D printers and laser cutters.

 Ira A. Fulton Schools of Engineering